 Kim Jong-un’s outward views that the tides of capitalism must be stemmed are then in conflict with his underside, specifically his desire for sexual satisfaction, according to Shukan Jitsuwa.

 “Rumor has it that he loves girls in white gym uniforms and blue shorts,” says the aforementioned writer.
 “This fetish will be proven without a doubt should female military personnel begin sporting such attire.”
+(A.T.)